Install failure 0.5.0

 Please help if you know the solution and have time.
 Let me know if you need more info.

-#2 Updated by Rogers, Chris almost 5 years ago
+#2 Updated by Rogers, Chris about 5 years ago

 - File install.log added